-- 4BONE RCM (MIS Implants Technologies Ltd., Israel) (membrane labeled as PM in the study) is a resorbable collagen membrane made from porcine skin collagen type I and III.
-According to manufacturer this membrane has prolonged time of resorption achieved by chemical cross-linking technique using formaldehyde and can be used in GTR as an effective barrier for 4-6 months period. - PARASORB RESODONT® (RESORBA Medical GmbH, Germany) (membrane labeled as EM in the study) is collagen membrane of equine origin, which contains 2.8 mg of collagen fibrils per 1 cm.
-The production procedure involves cross-linking technique without chemical additives.
-Membrane is completely absorbable with no need for secondary intervention for removal, according to manufacturer.
+• 4BONE RCM (MIS Implants Technologies Ltd., Israel) (membrane labeled as PM in the study) is a resorbable collagen membrane made from porcine skin collagen types I and III.
+According to the manufacturer, this membrane has a prolonged time of resorption achieved by a chemical cross-linking technique using formaldehyde and can be used in GTR as an effective barrier for a period of 4-6 months.

+• PARASORB RESODONT[®] (RESORBA Medical GmbH, Germany) (membrane labeled as EM in the study) is a collagen membrane of equine origin, which contains 2.8 mg of collagen fibrils per 1 cm2.
+According to the manufacturer, the production procedure involves a cross-linking technique without chemical additives.
+The membrane is completely absorbable with no need for secondary intervention for removal.